 King penguins breed on many of the sub-Antarctic islands between 45° and 55°S. Occasionally king penguins are seen on the South Sandwich Island off the Antarctic Peninsula and a couple of new colonies appear to be establishing themselves in Patagonia.
-South America.
-Individual colonies vary in size and some large colonies appear to have decreased but in recent decades, the global population of king penguins appears to have stabilised at approximately 1.6 million breeding pairs.
+Individual colonies vary in size and some large colonies appear to have decreased.
+However, in recent decades the global population of king penguins appears to have stabilised at approximately 1.6 million breeding pairs.

 King penguins tend to form very large and dense colonies.
 The largest populations are found at South Georgia and Crozet islands that are occupied by several hundred thousand breeding pairs.
 The colonies occupy beaches, and valleys and moraines free of snow and ice, preferring level ground near the sea.

 Immature and non-breeding birds disperse and travel far from breeding localities.
 However, chicks remain in colonies throughout the year and breeding adults return to feed chicks on an irregular basis throughout the winter.
 Thus, the chicks fast for long periods (sometimes several months) between meals while the adults are away feeding at sea.

 Conservation status: least concern

 During the 19th through to the early 20th centuries, following the decimation of the fur seal population, the sealing industry on sub-Antarctic islands turned to the exploitation of king penguins as a source of oil.
 Many populations were nearly exterminated through these activities.
 However, in the decades since the end of sealing, populations have been increasing at most breeding localities.